jugomo/meteo_alert/README.md

 # Meteo Alert

-Flutter app that monitors weather forecasts and notifies when wind speed, temperature, or rain probability thresholds are about to be exceeded.
+Monorepo with a Flutter app and an AWS Lambda microservice that together monitor weather forecasts and notify users when wind speed, temperature, or rain probability thresholds are about to be exceeded.

 ## Repository structure